portugueslab/stytra/docs/source/hardware_list.rst

 ====================

-Below we provide a description of the setups in use in the lab together with a full list of components that cam be used to assemble them.
+Below we provide a description of the setups in use in the lab together with a full list of components that can be used to assemble them.

-Two configurations are described: the first one is for detailed kinematic tracking of eyes and tail in a fish with head restrained in agarose, the second for tracking freely swimming fish in an open arena.
+Two configurations are described: the first one is for detailed kinematic tracking of eyes and tail in a fish with head restrained in agarose, the second for tracking freely swimming fish in a petri dish.

 Head-restrained fish setup
 --------------------------